-Renewvia's strong track record can be measured in several ways.
+Renewvia's strong track record in impact can be measured in several ways.
 In Africa, we have grown from operating two minigrids in 2018 to four in 2019 and over 20 in 2021, growing our customer base from 164 in 2018 to 10,000+ today.
 We have seen steady increases in consumption at every commissioned minigrid, demonstrating customers' buy-in to our service.
 In the United States, we have built a growing portfolio in solar designs over the past several years.
 We serve multiple industries across the country with our customized designs including rooftop, ground-mount, and canopy installations to provide clients with clean, reliable, cost-efficient power.

 Renewvia is committed to help meet the UN's SDG global targets for 2030.
 Renewvia directly and indirectly contributes to many of these targets, specifically the following: